 13. Under Model 1 RMIT academic/teaching staff will:

 13.1. develop all teaching, learning and assessment materials

 13.2. undertake all teaching, tutoring and assessment and

 13.3. undertake all supervision of projects.

 14. Model 2 – Jointly delivered: is preferred where the partner has demonstrated academic/industry training capacity.
 The partner will be responsible for some teaching, tutoring and/or assessment.

 15. Under Model 2:

-15.1. the requirement is for a specified minimum of every program to be taught by RMIT staff.
-This will be 25% for awards up to bachelor degree level and 50% for postgraduate awards.
+15.1. the requirement is for a specified minimum of 25% of every program to be taught by RMIT staff.

 15.2.
 RMIT may deliver its component of the program either through visits to the partner or through online delivery with relevant synchronous or asynchronous contact, video conferencing or a mixture of these modes.